Body Shape Calculator: Complete Guide to Measurements

 Measure Multiple Times

-Take each measurement 2-3 times and use the average.
+Take each measurement 2 to 3 times and use the average.
 This accounts for minor variations in technique.

 Use the Same Calculator